matteSal/matteSal/README.md

 ### About me.

 - Hi i'm Matteo.
-- I'm a backend web developer.
+- I'm a backend and frontend web developer.

 ### I usually use.
 #### BackEnd <br>